-Four banks and ten foreign bank branches are operating in Lithuania.
-Three specialised bank licences were issued at the end of 2018.
-The Lithuanian banking sector is dominated by the subsidiaries of large Scandinavian banks.
-The two largest banks – SEB, Swedbank – are owned by their parent banks in Sweden.
-The other three banks, AB Šiaulių bankas, UAB Medicinos bankas, and AB “Citadele“ bankas, are considerably smaller and are owned by groups of local and foreign investors.
-Among the foreign banks’ branches, Scandinavian capital also dominates.
-There are 65 credit unions united by the Lithuanian Central Credit Union.
-The Lithuanian government has no ownership stake in the banking sector.
+The banking sector of Lithuania is dominated by subsidiaries of large Scandinavian banks.
+The two largest banks, SEB and Swedbank, are owned by their parent banks in Sweden.
+Another stake of 20% belongs to Luminor Bank, which is a subsidiary of a Swedish holding company.
+The other three banks, AB Šiaulių bankas, UAB Medicinos bankas and Revolut Bank UAB, are significantly smaller in size and belong to groups of local and foreign investors.
+Scandinavian capital also prevails among the branches of foreign banks.
+There are 60 credit unions united by the Lithuanian Central Credit Union and the Joint Central Credit Union.
+The Lithuanian government has no stake in the banking sector.